kq4hy/CS-Assignments/README.md

 Written in Java, received 6/10.
 Unknown maze does not work.

 ## Homework 3
 Implementation of Ticket to Ride game.
 The AI uses Markov Decision Process to handle what decision to make.
-Written in Java, grade not received.
+Written in Java, 6/10.

+## Homework 4
+Negotiating with other agents over a set of items with utilities respective to the agents.
+Written in Python.

 ## Authors
 Kevin Qian (kq4hy@virginia.edu) & Jiayi Wang (jw6dz@virginia.edu)